lelegard/winkbdlayouts/README.md

 # Windows Keyboards Layouts (WKL)

 The WKL project collects a few keyboard layouts which are not, or no longer, included by default in Windows distributions.

-Specifically, starting with Windows 11, the Apple keyboards are no longer available by default and need custom mappings.
+Specifically, at least on Windows 11, the Apple keyboards are not available by default and need custom mappings.
 When Windows 11 is installed as a virtual machine on a Mac, the hypervisor may include specific mappings for the Apple keyboards.
 This is the case for Parallels but not UTM/Qemu.
-In the latter case, this project is useful.
+When the hypervisor does not provide mapping for Mac keyboards, this project is useful.

 ## Build instructions

 The project is built for x86, x64 and arm64 Windows systems.
 The released archive contains binaries for the three architectures.

 To build this projet, make sure to install all build tools (compilers and libraries) for all targets when installing or updating Visual Studio.

+Available PowerShell scripts:
+- `build.ps1` : Build the binaries for all architectures, build the distribution archive.
+- `install.ps1` : Install the keyboards on the current system after rebuild.
+- `clean.ps1` : Cleanup all generated files.

 ## Language support and contributions

 New layouts are welcome as contributions.
 Please post a pull request with your implementation of new layouts.

-To add support for a new keyboard layout:
+To add support for a new keyboard layout, start from an existing keyboard in this project, for instance `kbdfrapple`.

 - Duplicate the `kbdfrapple` directory under the name `kbdXXYYY` where `XX` is the language code for your keyboard (not necessarily two letters,